AnikethJana/Telegram-Download-Link-Generator/README.md

 SESSION_NAME=TgDlBot # Pyrogram session file name
 WORKERS=4 # Number of Pyrogram worker threads GITHUB_REPO_URL=[https://github.com/yourusername/your-repo](https://github.com/yourusername/your-repo) # Optional: Link to your repo for /api/info
-# Space-separated list of numeric user IDs allowed to use /broadcast
+# Space-separated list of numeric user IDs allowed to use /broadcast and /logs
 ADMINS=123456789 987654321

+# --- Admin Access for Logs ---
+# Token for secure access to log endpoints (auto-generated if not provided)
+ADMIN_TOKEN=your_secure_token_here
+# Comma-separated list of IP addresses allowed to access admin endpoints
+ADMIN_IPS=127.0.0.1,192.168.1.100

 # --- Database (MongoDB) ---
 # Replace <username>, <password>, <your-cluster-url>, and ensure <database_name> matches DB_NAME below or remove it from URI